 When it comes to training, the mentioned stubbornness can be a problem, but if you are determined to train him, there are a few tricks to get the best out of your Bloodhound.

-For example, during the training, you have to be firm, of course, like with any other dog.
-But, you shouldn’t harsh and to force him to do what you want.
+For example, during the training, you have to be firm like with any other dog.
+But, you shouldn’t harshly and force him to do what you want.

 The Bloodhounds are sensitive and won’t react well to harsh training.

 Therefore, you need to take the positive reinforcement approach, and use treats to make him do what you want, and in time become a well-mannered dog.

 Since it’s all about the nose with Bloodhounds, the best way to make him happy and not bored is to include him in tracking activities.

 As for how fast they grow, well, they aren’t the fastest of growers…

 To reach adulthood from puppyhood takes a while so you need to be ready to put up with a teenager Bloodhound that likes to chew on shoes, jumps on guests to greet them, and to howl if left alone.

 And, it might also take a while your Bloodhound is fully house trained.